Duane Allman

-Howard Duane Allman (November 20, 1946 – October 29, 1971) was an American rock guitarist, session musician, and the founder and original leader of the Allman Brothers Band, for which he was inducted into the Rock and Roll Hall of Fame in 1995.
+Howard Duane Allman (November 20, 1946 – October 29, 1971) was an American rock and blues guitarist and the founder and original leader of the Allman Brothers Band, for which he was posthumously inducted into the Rock and Roll Hall of Fame in 1995.

 Born in Nashville, Tennessee, Allman began playing the guitar at age 14.
-He formed the Allman Brothers Band with his brother Gregg in Jacksonville, Florida in 1969.
+He formed the Allman Brothers Band with his brother Gregg in Jacksonville, Florida, in 1969.
 The group achieved its greatest success in the early 1970s.
 Allman is best remembered for his brief but influential tenure in the band and in particular for his expressive slide guitar playing and inventive improvisational skills.
-A sought-after session musician both before and during his tenure with the band, Duane Allman performed with such established stars as King Curtis, Aretha Franklin, Herbie Mann, Wilson Pickett, and Boz Scaggs.
-He also contributed greatly to the 1970 album Layla and Other Assorted Love Songs, by Derek and the Dominos.
-He died following a motorcycle crash in 1971, at the age of 24.
+A sought-after session musician both before and during his tenure with the band, Duane Allman performed with King Curtis, Aretha Franklin, Herbie Mann, Wilson Pickett, and Boz Scaggs.
+He also contributed to the only studio album by Derek and the Dominos, Layla and Other Assorted Love Songs (1970).

+Allman died following a motorcycle crash on October 29, 1971, at the age of 24.

 In 2003, he was ranked number 2 in Rolling Stone magazine's list of the 100 greatest guitarists of all time, second only to Jimi Hendrix.
-In 2011, he was ranked number 9.
+In 2011, he was ranked number 9 and in 2023 he was ranked 10th.
 His guitar tone (achieved with a Gibson Les Paul and two 50-watt bass Marshall amplifiers) was named one of the greatest of all time by Guitar Player.

-Duane Allman's skills as a guitarist were complemented by personal qualities such as his intensity, drive and ability to draw the best out of others in making music.
-Fans still refer to Allman affectionately by his nickname "Skydog".